Skip to content

 Force launching GUI dialog

-Output grid of cell sizes
+Output raster of cell areas

 Used as: output, raster, name